 Average Net Price: $12,745

-The University of Wisconsin at La Cross, also known as UW-La Crosse, is one of the best universities for students interested in undergraduate research.
+The University of Wisconsin at La Crosse, also known as UW-La Crosse, is one of the best universities for students interested in undergraduate research.
 This is a public, state research university that is a member of the University of Wisconsin System.
 It was established in 1909 and is located in La Crosse, Wisconsin.
 This school is currently ranked as the top comprehensive school in the UW system by U.S. News and World Report.
-The school holds regional accreditation by the NCACS THLC.

 One of the most popular and prestigious programs at UW-La Crosse is the engineering dual degree suite of partnerships that it currently houses.
 The school has teamed up with UW-Madison, UW-Milwaukee, UW-Platteville, and the University of Minnesota-Twin Cities to provide its students with the ability to get a Bachelor of Arts and a Bachelor of Science in Engineering from one of these schools.

 College Choice Score: 70.08

 Carroll University is a private, not-for-profit liberal arts college that is affiliated with the Presbyterian Church.
 It was established in 1846 and is located in Waukesha, Wisconsin, and is home to over 3,500 students annually.
 It is best known for having a cultural focus requirement for its general education curriculum.
 This university holds regional accreditation from the NCACS THLC.

 This school offers more than 95 degrees at the undergraduate and graduate levels; there is also a doctorate available in physical therapy.
 The school also offers online courses and programs for students; however, the available courses change every term, so students are encouraged to speak with an admissions advisor prior to enrolling or applying.
 Top degree programs include:

 - Information Technology